-Our Magnify Council is focused on enhancing diversity, equity and inclusion.
-Our objectives, through the support of the Magnify Council, are to create "the best" employee experience, continually deploy programs to develop diverse talent, and support external partners that emphasize the global promotion of diversity, equity and inclusion.
+Our Magnify Council, a group of internal employees, rotating yearly, is focused on enhancing diversity, equity and inclusion.
+Our objectives, through the support of the Magnify Council, are to create an exceptional employee experience, continually deploy programs to develop diverse talent, and support external partners that emphasize the global promotion of diversity, equity and inclusion.